lzb0111/Amanthch/src/content/news/2025-11-10-eur-rally-needs-a-helping-hand-ing/en.md

 ---

-#### About FX Killer Trader Incubation Program
+#### About GannWheel Trader Incubation Program

 Want to become a professional trader?
-FX Killer offers a **completely free** professional trader training program.
+GannWheel offers a **completely free** professional trader training program.
 We provide systematic courses, practical training, and professional mentorship to help you grow from beginner to full-time trader.

 👉 [Join Free Training Program](/splan/join-us) | [Trading Psychology Assessment](/splan/psychology-test)

 ---

-**Data Source**: FX Killer Analysis Team
+**Data Source**: GannWheel Analysis Team
 **Updated**: 2025-11-10 10:46

 **Disclaimer**: This article is for reference only and does not constitute investment advice.
 Forex trading involves risks; please make decisions carefully.